jeanguyomarch/eovim/README.md

 Eovim is written in plain C, with the amazing [EFL][1].
 You have great added value to the text-only neovim with a minimal runtime overhead.
 No need to spawn a web browser to use it!
 If you don't like the externalized UI, it can be turned off, or changed via themes.
-Eovim also provides its own plugin system, so the UI can be modified directly from neovim.

 Have a problem/question/suggestion?
 Feel free to [open an issue][10].
 Join the club!